The Yummy Life

 Add some toppings, if you like.
 I've added whipped cream and chocolate shavings.
 (Hint: Use a vegetable peeler to shave a chocolate bar--easy!)
 Turn them into sundaes by adding hot fudge or caramel sauce, chopped nuts or fruit, etc.

-I'm a believer.
 This really is Chocolate DREAM Ice Cream.
-Like magic; no machine needed.
+You can make creamy ice cream like magic; no machine needed.

 Like vanilla ice cream?
 Check this out: